 There’s so much to consider when undertaking a renovation.
 From picking out the right contractor down to the fun details of what tile or fixtures to choose, we often forget this can be a stressful time for our pets.
 Animals, like their human counterparts, enjoy routine.
 And since we can’t have a rational talk with our pets (let’s be honest, we’ll try anyway), here are some helpful tips to keep your pets safe and happy during a renovation.

 Find out if your contractor likes animals.

-New sounds, strange people, equipment and tools coming in and out of the house: this can be overwhelming for home owners, let alone our furry companions!
-Creating a space with familiar items like a dog/cat bed or crate, favorite toys and one of your sweaters can be very comforting.
-One of our clients created a blanket fort for their older, blind (our heart!) cat.
-By day two, she would come out to greet our workers; but she always had a safe space to go to when the drilling started.
+New sounds, strange people, equipment and tools coming in and out of the house—this can be overwhelming for homeowners, let alone our furry companions!
+Creating a space with familiar items like a dog or cat bed in a crate, their favourite toys, and one of your sweaters can be very comforting.
+Many of our clients give their pets a designated space while we’re working, and one client even created a blanket fort for their older, blind cat (our heart!).
+By day two of the project, she would come out to greet our workers, but she always had a safe space to go to when the drilling started.

-Extra clean up.
-If the renovation area can’t be completely blocked off, make sure to do an extra check of the renovation area at night.
-Staples, screws and all tools should be cleaned up and out of the way by your contractor; but it doesn’t hurt to take a second look before your pet takes free range of the home again.
+If the renovation area can’t be completely blocked off, make sure to do an extra check of the construction area at night.
+All staples, screws and tools should be cleaned up by your contractor each day, but some pieces might be missed accidentally.
+It doesn’t hurt to take a second look before your pet takes free range of your home again, preventing any injuries.